SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 {% highlight bash %}
 git clone https://github.com/SirIle/docker-multihost.git && cd docker-multihost/swarm
+./setupRegistry.sh
 ./createInfraNode.sh
 for i in {0..2}; do ./createSwarmNode.sh $i; done ./addLogging.sh
 ./addMonitoring.sh
-for i in {1..5}; do ./startService.sh hello/v1 sirile/node-test; done
+for i in {1..5}; do ./startService.sh hello/v1 node-image-test; done
 {% endhighlight %}

 This automatically starts a HAProxy which acts as the rest endpoint and directs traffic with the url pattern of /hello/v1 to the application containers.
 HAProxy itself could be started on any of the swarm nodes.
 If wanted this can be controlled with labels.
 The scripts display the public IP address of the endpoint.
 As Consul is used, joining the local Consul server to the one controlling the swarm is also an option and then finding the application becomes just http://rest.service.consul/hello/v1.